santogioia-scandit/data-capture-documentation/docs/sdks/android/add-sdk.md

 - Valid Scandit Data Capture SDK license key

 :::note
-Th Devices running the Scandit Data Capture SDK need a GPU.
-Otherwise, you can see a significant decrease in the performance.
+Devices running the Scandit Data Capture SDK need a GPU.
+Otherwise, you can see a significant decrease in performance.
 :::

 ## Gradle